What Is Corporate Gifting?

 SpinDance’s Laskowski shares that their company often gives branded gifts throughout the year, but they also “like to mix it up for holiday gifting,” making a concerted effort to use made-in-Michigan products and support local businesses.
 They also set an annual gifting budget, adjusting it throughout the year depending on profits.
 “We do not gift to clients very often, but we do incorporate gifting to our employees.
 It’s part of our culture to show appreciation and team unity.”

 At Ann Arbor-based engineering and consulting firm LimnoTech, Marketing Manager Amanda Flynn says that they like to send out their corporate gifts at the start of the new year, rather than in the midst of the busy holiday season.
 “It is a good time of year to take a minute to reflect back on the past year, to look ahead to the new year, and to thank our clients for the opportunity to work with them,” Flynn explains.
-She adds that the pandemic prompted the firm to change their gifting game plan a bit in 2020.
-“With COVID this past year and more people working from home, we did make more modifications than we have in the past.
+She adds that the pandemic prompted the firm to change their gifting game plan a bit back in 2020.
+“With COVID-19 and more people working from home, we did make more modifications than we have in the past.
 For clients working from home, we sent smaller gift boxes to more people, rather than one bigger box to a single office/firm where staff would likely have shared in the past.”

 “For clients working from home, we sent smaller gift boxes to more people.”Amanda Flynn, LimnoTech